dzfinch/plaknit/docs/usage.md

   --sr-bands 4 \
   --harmonize-to sentinel2 \
   --order-prefix plk_demo \
-  --archive-type zip
+  --archive-type zip \
+  --single-archive
 ```

 The order subcommand loads the stored plan, clips to the provided AOI, and issues
 one order per month while reporting the returned order IDs.
+Deliveries default to
+`--single-archive`; pass `--no-single-archive` to mirror Planet's per-scene downloads.
-If Planet reports
-any “no access to assets …” errors, `plaknit order` automatically drops the
+If Planet reports any "no access to assets" errors, `plaknit order` automatically drops the
 inaccessible scene IDs and retries so the remaining items can still be
 delivered.